-Bi-weekly Student Council meetings will remain online due to physical distancing guidelines.
+In keeping with current public health guidelines biweekly Student Council meetings will take place in a hybrid format - online and in person.
 UCDSU events and further information, along with contact information for all of your officers, can be found through www.ucdsu.ie or via our social channels @ucdsu.